coder-mylles/flask1/README.md

 # Password-Locker

-## Author Ndundiro Kamau, August 30th 2019
+## Author Martin Mylles, May 24th 2021

 ## Description
 A python that is operated via the commandline takes in user password for different accounts and stores them.The user has to log in to access the stored accounts cridentials.The app can also generate a random password for a user.